DeepakBookdown/stat120_bookdown/_book/Class_Activity_1.md

 ```
    ID Greeting  Male      Age
-1   1    Hello  TRUE 44.32349
+1   1    Hello  TRUE 53.91321
-2   2    Hello FALSE 53.44580
+2   2    Hello FALSE 28.26214
-3   3    Hello  TRUE 45.96503
+3   3    Hello  TRUE 51.36509
-4   4    Hello FALSE 29.10510
+4   4    Hello FALSE 32.59825
-5   5    Hello  TRUE 59.35985
+5   5    Hello  TRUE 23.41838
-6   6  Goodbye FALSE 29.72899
+6   6  Goodbye FALSE 41.75919
-7   7  Goodbye  TRUE 28.73297
+7   7  Goodbye  TRUE 54.72694
-8   8  Goodbye FALSE 34.56637
+8   8  Goodbye FALSE 20.21354
-9   9  Goodbye  TRUE 22.08764
+9   9  Goodbye  TRUE 34.01791
-10 10  Goodbye FALSE 23.76303
+10 10  Goodbye FALSE 30.44593
 ```

 *Answer:* We see a data frame with four columns, where the first column is an `identifier` for the cases.
-We have information on the greeting types, gender, and age on these cases in the remaining columns.
+We have information on the greeting types, whether male or not, and age on these cases in the remaining columns.
 </details>